 Green pond, pond scum, pond moss are three commonly used terms to describe a grimy looking pond.
 Treating green scum can vary based on WHAT the scum really is.

 Other common culprits often described as "pond scum" are duckweed and watermeal.These are some of the smallest aquatic plant species.
 Both duckweed and watermeal are prolific growers that float at the pond surface.
 Each tiny plant can produce a sister plant every 24 hours.
-This can quickly lead to complete pond coverage within weeks.
+This can lead to complete pond coverage within weeks.

-String algae- Kill existing algae mats with Cutrine Plus liquid algaecide.
+Filamentous algae (string algae)- Kill existing algae mats with Cutrine Plus liquid algaecide.
 Spray directly on algae.
 For submerged algae growth, treat with Cutrine Granular.
 After treatment follow up with Pond Dye to limit regrowth.